 A range trader will first identify the levels of support and resistance and then trade whichever direction the market is likely to move (shorting resistance and placing a long trade upon support).

-A breakout trader will trade in a similar way to a range trader in that they concentrate on the range currently being traded.
+A breakout or momentum trader will trade in a similar way to a range trader in that they concentrate on the range currently being traded.
 Knowing that a range doesn’t last forever, a breakout trader will look to take advantage of either support or resistance being broken.
 A breakout trader will use other data such as volume to determine whether a trade will continue after breaking out of a trend.

 Whether the market is trending in an upward direction or in a downward trend, a trend trader will seek to follow what they deem to be steady movement.
-Essentially a trend trader will look at a chart over some given period of time (yearly, monthly, daily etc) and identify when price is moving constantly in one direction or other.
+Essentially a trend trader will look at a chart over some given period of time (yearly, monthly, daily etc) and identify when price is moving constantly in one direction or another.

 The example below is an ascending channel, this is an uptrend that trades in between support and resistance levels.
 Notice that price bounces off support and resistance (in this case trend lines).
 Price continues to follow the bottom trend line and trends upward.

+What is Scalping?
 Scalping describes high frequency trading that seeks to take advantage of small movements of price over short periods of time.
 Traded often, if successful, those small movements add up.
 It is important when scalping to have very strict exit points as a large loss can wipe out the handful of profitable trades that preceded it.

 There are many methods of trading out there, these are just a few of the popular choices.